 Chandler Barkdull provided his fair share of offense as well, going 4-for-4 with two doubles and a home run.

 The key to the game, according the Green, was Stokes.
 Park City's ace hadn't pitched in a couple weeks due to an injury.
-But, despite a couple unlucky plays behind him, he kept his composure and picked up the complete-game victory.

 "The biggest thing for us was Scott Stokes' ability to stick in there," Green said.
 "Scott really handled the adversity well.
 I had to go out and talk to him to settle him down a bit once.
 But then he came out in the fifth, sixth and seventh innings and threw three really nice frames."